Canon 4000D vs Hasselblad X1D

 Studio photographers will appreciate that the Hasselblad X1D (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 4000D and the X1D are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Hasselblad.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So how do things add up?
 Is the Canon 4000D better than the Hasselblad X1D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.